miriamkw/GluPredKit/README.md

 ### Parsing Data
 **Description**: Parse data from a chosen source and store it as CSV in `data/raw` using the selected parser.
-If you have an existing dataset, you should store it in `data/raw` before preprocessing.
+If you have an existing dataset, you can store it in `data/raw`, skip this step and go directly to preprocessing.

 ```
 python -m src.cli parse --parser [tidepool|nightscout] USERNAME PASSWORD [--file-name FILE_NAME] [--start-date START_DATE] [--end-date END_DATE]